geopython/pycsw/docs/en/documentation.rst

 Distributed Searching
 =====================

 pycsw has the ability to perform distributed searching against other CSW servers.
 Distributed searching is disabled by default; to enable, ``server.federatedcatalogues`` must be set.
 A CSW client must issue a GetRecords request with ``csw:DistributedSearch`` specified, along with an optional ``hopCount`` attribute (see subclause 10.8.4.13 of the CSW specification).
 When enabled, pycsw will search all specified catalogues and return a unified set of search results to the client.
 Due to the distributed nature of this functionality, requests will take extra time to process compared to queries against the local repository.
-Distributed searching

-.. _transactions:

 XML Sitemaps
 ============